Pitching to Investors: What to Cover and How to Succeed

 According to recent statistics, venture capital investors (short for VCs) tend to spend much less time looking through pitch decks than previously.
 On average, they spend 2 minutes and 42 seconds reviewing pitch decks, which is down by almost a quarter in just a year.
 It's no surprise, really, as investors receive thousands of applications with pitches.
 And this means that you're fighting against the clock to stand out and convince them.

 Take the time to put together a deck that'll cover all the main points and make it easier to follow what you're presenting.
 Include the vitals in a concise and easy to comprehend way.
-Apart from an introduction to the problem, solution, and product, make sure to have information about your financials, business plan, competitor analysis, gained traction, core startup analytics, metrics, and well-researched facts.
+Apart from an introduction to the problem, solution, and product, make sure to have information about your financials, startup equity distribution, business plan, competitor analysis, gained traction, core startup analytics, metrics, and well-researched facts.
 Mind that investors care about their return on investment, so your pitch has to be solid regarding your business plan and revenue streams.
 Not to mention that the pitch deck must make sense on its own without your comments.

 There are many more tips and tricks on how to craft a standout deck, but here are several fundamentals.
 Follow a logical structure, have a clean layout with readable text and elements, and keep it short (say, 10 to 12 slides that are not crowded with text or packed with complicated visuals).
 This is not the right place for fluff, period.